CyrusChi/pyETBD-SST/README.md

 - [ ] Make experiment settings examples for the project's major components
 - [ ] Write up instructions for how to set up parameters manually
 - [ ] Make muti-processing a user setting
-- [ ] add original response to low parent condition as a parameter
+- [ ] add the original response to low parent condition as a parameter
+- [ ] add Entropy Observe all X percent
 - [ ] add punishment
 - [ ] add durability weights
 - [ ] add selectivity function